Connect MemoryCode to Cursor (MCP)

 2. Open the Output panel and select MCP-related logs if the server fails to start.

-3. Confirm tools such as get_user_profile and get_expertise appear for the MemoryCode server.
+3. Confirm profile tools (list_configs, load_config), chip tools (list_chips, load_chip), and identity tools (get_user_profile, get_expertise) for the MemoryCode server.

 If something goes wrong